guanlan/guanlan/README.md

 ### Hi there 👋
-I'm Guanlan, Site Lead of China @<a href="https://konghq.com/">Kong</a>, formerly @<a href="https://www.cloudflare.com">Cloudflare</a>.
-I'm particularly interested in Distributed Systems, Performance and Scalability, Data and AI/MLOps.
+I'm Guanlan, Site Lead of @<a href="https://konghq.com/">Kong China</a>, Director of Engineering (Kong Runtimes, Gateway, Mesh and KIC), formerly @<a href="https://www.cloudflare.com">Cloudflare</a>.
+I'm particularly interested in Distributed Systems, Performance, Scalability, and AI.

 <!--